taiwensaf/alisa-examples/Documentation/BasicRequirementSpecificationGuidance.md

 ### Component Extensions and Requirement Inheritance ###
 Each component classifier (type or implementation) can have its own requirement set.
 All the requirements of the type as well as the implementation apply when we verify a particular component implementation.

 In AADL a component type can be an extension of another component type.
-In this case both the orginal component type and the extension can have a requirement set, and the requirement set of the original applies to the extension.
+In this case both the original component type and the extension can have a requirement set, and the requirement set of the original applies to the extension.

 In our example, we have an extension of the SCS that operates with two redundant external power supplies.
 ```